 Where to find a camp: Check out the Raddish website for their monthly kit.

 10. Museum camps

 Museums across the country hold affordable summer camps for museum members and non-members alike, often providing discounts and scholarships.
 For instance, the Health Museum in Houston runs a Summer Discovery Camp focused on STEM, medical science and the human body.
 The museum offers a scholarship awarded based on potential and need for enrichment in an informal learning environment.
-If you live near Brooklyn, New York, the Brooklyn Children’s Museum offers a free summer camp program throughout July and August of 2020.
-And while it’s not quite a conventional camp setup, the Field Museum in Chicago has summer volunteering opportunities for teens from June through August.
+If you live near Brooklyn, New York, the Brooklyn Children’s Museum offers a free summer camp program throughout July and August of 2021.
+And while it’s not quite a conventional camp setup, the Carnegie Science Center in Pittsburgh has summer volunteering opportunities for teens aged 14-18 from June through August.

 Cost: Prices vary depending on location and type of camp, but many offer scholarships and/or financial assistance.